 Romans 1:12 AMP

-4. How to Calm Down when Stressed by Helping Others
+4. Calm Down when Stressed by Helping Others

 “Just as each one of you has received a special gift [a spiritual talent, an ability graciously given by God], employ it in serving one another as [is appropriate for] good stewards of God’s multi-faceted grace [faithfully using the diverse, varied gifts and abilities granted to Christians by God’s unmerited favor].”